 - The world we create today is the world our kids will inherit tomorrow.
 If we make our choices healthy now, we make our world healthy for them later.

-Here are the 7 most important things you can do — starting NOW — to up your ante on a healthy pregnancy LATER.
+Here are seven important things you can do – starting now – to up your ante on a healthy pregnancy LATER.
 And should you find yourself unexpectedly seeing two lines on a pregnancy test … well, you’ll already have been creating a perfect environment for your little person.

 The medical recommendation is that all women who are having sex should take folic acid (a B-vitamin) because it’s just that important for protecting your baby’s health against neural tube defects.
 But not only that, it protects against miscarriage, preterm birth, high blood pressure, and preeclampsia in pregnancy, and can prevent autism in your baby.
 With autism rates in the US now at 1 in 68 kids, I’d say that’s a vitamin worth taking!